aaronojeda/S2PEditor/README.md

 # S2PEditor
 Game engine and GUI for the development of simple 2D platform games in Windows.
 Built using C++, SDL and Qt.
-Designed and programmed by Aarón Ojeda.
 ## Table of Contents
 1. Installation
 1. Usage